 7. Use guided meditations

 Guided meditations can be a great way to get started with meditation, especially if you’re new to the practice.
 Guided meditations are recordings that lead you through a meditation session, providing guidance and instruction along the way.
 They can be found online or in meditation apps such as Calm or Insight Timer, and can help you relax and open.

 If you’re looking for more resources to help you get started with meditation, there are many online resources available such as websites, apps, and videos.
 We have many beginner-friendly meditation courses available online, including the full Learn to Meditate series with Arawana Hayashi, of which the guided meditation above is a part.

 How to Meditate for Beginners: Closing Thoughts

-We hope you’ve enjoyed these meditation tips for beginners, and that the free guided meditation for beginners we shared above helps you set off on the right foot.
+I hope you’ve enjoyed these meditation tips for beginners, and that the free guided meditations for beginners I shared above helps you set off on the right foot.

 The key, starting out, is to make sure you are physically and mentally comfortable.